AnimaLocus/True-Terimnal/README.md

 ![Alt text](ScreenshotMax.png "Screenshot")

 ToDo:
-- Log file
 - Stop loss (in progress)
 - Editing open orders (in progress)
-- Alert if buy/sell price divergence with last price on more than 1%
 - Indicators: Depth, MA, MACD, Stoch, ROC

 Work in progress!